NicholasUH/COSC3320/README.md

 # COSC3320
-This repository contains all of my programming assignments for my COSC3320 - Algorithms course.
+This repository contains all of my programming assignments for my COSC3320 - Algorithms and Data Structures course.